Customer Satisfaction Survey Results

-Two pre-selected routes serving approximately 4,800 households will participate in the pilot program.
+- Two pre-selected routes serving approximately 4,800 households currently participate in the pilot program.

-Participants have been notified by mail and will receive a helpful kit with educational materials, including:
+- Participants have been notified by mail and received starter kit with educational materials, including:

-The cart will be serviced on the residents' regular collection day by a specialized vehicle fit with a split-body to keep garbage and food scraps separate.
+- The cart is serviced on the residents' regular collection day by a split-body truck to keep garbage and food scraps separate.

 Why this is happening?